SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.md

 Open Unreal Editor.
 Click Edit -> Plugins to open the plugin window.
 Search for TopDownRTSCamLib and put a check mark at it.

-## Import Keyboard Settings
+## Import Keyboard Settings and Maps and Modes

-__You can download DefaultInput.ini and InputBackupTopDownRTSCamLib.ini from here from github by clicking on top left Code->Download Zip__
+Download here from Github:

-Open Unreal Editor.
-Go to Edit -> Project Settings -> Input (on left navigation) -> Import.
+Input Backup 2023-01-04 092036.ini -> Project Settings -> Input -> Import
-Choose InputBackupTopDownRTSCamLib.ini from:
-C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSCamLib\TopDownRTSCamLib\Document\Inputs

-__or download from github__

-Repeat this step with DefaultInput.ini .

-If the keybindings are not working you can check the pictures in:
-C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSCamLib\TopDownRTSCamLib\Document\Inputs
-and create the keybindings by yourself
+Maps & Modes Backup 2023-01-04 211553.ini  -> Project Settings -> Maps and Modes -> Import

+These files should be also available inside the Plugins Folder in Documents/Inputs

 ## Test Example Map